stevejay/react-roving-tabindex/README.md

 ## Background

 The roving tabindex is an accessibility pattern for a grouped set of inputs.
 It assists people who are using their keyboard to navigate your Web site.
-All inputs in a group get treated as a single tab stop, which speeds up keyboard navigation.
-The last focused input in the group is also remembered, so that it can receive focus again when the user tabs back into the group.
+All inputs in a group get treated as a single tab stop which speeds up keyboard navigation.
+The last focused input in the group is also remembered.
+It receives focus again when the user tabs back into the group.

-When in the group, the ArrowLeft and ArrowRight (or ArrowUp and ArrowDown) keys move focus between the inputs.
+When in the group, the ArrowLeft and ArrowRight keys move focus between the inputs.
+(You can also configure this library so that the ArrowUp and ArrowDown keys move focus.)
 The Home and End keys (Fn+LeftArrow and Fn+RightArrow on macOS) move focus to the group's first and last inputs respectively.

 More information about the roving tabindex pattern is available [here](https://www.stefanjudis.com/today-i-learned/roving-tabindex/) and [here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Keyboard-navigable_JavaScript_widgets#Managing_focus_inside_groups).

-This pattern can also be used for a grid of items, as in [this calendar example](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Grid_Role#Calendar_example) on the MDN website.
-Conventionally, the containing element for the grid should be given the `grid` role, and each grid item should given the `gridcell` role.
-ArrowLeft and ArrowRight are used to move focus between items in a row, while the ArrowUp and ArrowDown keys move between the rows.
-The Home and End keys (Fn+LeftArrow and Fn+RightArrow on macOS) move focus to a row's first and last items respectively.
-If the Control key is held while pressing the Home and End keys then focus is moved respectively to the very first and very last item in the grid.
+This pattern can also be used for a grid of items, as in [this calendar example](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Grid_Role#Calendar_example).
+Conventionally, the containing element for the grid should be given the `grid` role, and each grid item should be given the `gridcell` role.
+The ArrowLeft and ArrowRight keys are used to move focus between inputs in a row, while the ArrowUp and ArrowDown keys move focus between the rows.
+The Home and End keys (Fn+LeftArrow and Fn+RightArrow on macOS) move focus to a row's first and last inputs respectively.
+If the Control key is held while pressing the Home and End keys then focus is moved to the very first and very last input in the grid respectively.

 ### Implementation considerations